Expectful is now part of the Babylist family. Click here to see how Babylist stores, protects, and uses your information.

 If you’re a mom living in the ever-changing world that exists today, then let us first say congratulations and that we’re so happy you are here.
 The last few years have been a whirlwind of working from home, virtual school, navigating new norms, cramped spaces, missed events, lost loved ones and more… No matter what your situation–SAHM or working mom–we tend to put ourselves last on our list of priorities, and our physical and mental health suffer because of it.

 As a brand that’s made up of moms ourselves, we get it.
-We’re Expectful, the number one meditation and sleep app for fertility, pregnancy, and motherhood.
+We’re Expectful, the number one destination for motherhood health and wellness.
 Designed with you in mind, we help women through every stage of pregnancy, from uncertainty and waiting during preconception through coping and exhaustion in motherhood.
 We’ve had our share of bumps in the road to and through motherhood, and one thing we hear a lot is that many of us aren’t prioritizing our mental health.
 We spend our days attending to the demands of others and we stay up all hours of the night to try and get back an ounce of time to ourselves which is usually spent catching up on other to-dos.
 Or, if we take a break during the day, we batter ourselves with guilt and ask, “Am I being selfish?”

 So, how do you support your mental health in a way that is real and sustainable, but doesn’t leave you prone to mom guilt (and spiraling back into self-neglect)?